 With the implementation of the new funding package, by 2021, KCRC plans to double its annual investment in primary road construction and preservation and expand the network’s number of all season roads.
-KCRC’s objective is to restore primary road condition ratings to 90% rated Good or Fair.
+KCRC’s objective is to restore primary road condition ratings to 90% rated Good or Fair by 2025.

 The new transportation funding package will allow KCRC to increase investment in local roads.

-Those interested in comparing road condition data among other agencies throughout the State of Michigan may visit the Transportation Asset Management Council (TAMC) for the State of Michigan.
-The TAMC provides performance data for the 600+ Michigan Road Agencies who complete annual reporting requirements in accordance with Act 51.
+Those interested in comparing road condition data among other agencies throughout the State of Michigan may visit the Michigan Transportation Asset Management Council (TAMC) The TAMC provides performance data for the 600+ Michigan Road Agencies who complete annual reporting requirements in accordance with Act 51.

-Number of employees, job classification, wages and ranges.Download PA51_wage_rates_2017.pdf
+Number of employees, job classification, wages and ranges.Download KCRC_PA51 wage rates_2019

 Report provided in accordance with Public Act 202 of 2017.Download Local Government Retirement System Annual Report